 I wandered lonely as a Cloud, one of the most famous poems of the English language, was written write here after his visit to see the daffodils in Ullswater.

 Inside you can explore the original cottage that has been preserved and wander around the beautiful gardens taking in the views.

-Nearby there is a Wordsworth Museum which is brand new for 2020, where you can learn more about his life, relationships and works.
+Nearby there is a Wordsworth Museum where you can learn more about his life, relationships, and works.